-- Describe the basic elements in optical communication system. - Identify and analyze the characteristics of optical fibers. - Quantify and understand the significance of dispersion and attenuation in optical fiber communications. - Classify the characteristics of Optical sources and detectors. - Design a real time fiber optic system based on link power and rise time budget. - Analyze the optical network based on network topologies.
+- Describe the basic elements in optical communication system. - Identify and analyze the characteristics of optical fibers. - Quantify, and understand the significance of dispersion and attenuation in optical fiber communications. - Classify the characteristics of Optical sources and detectors. - Design a real time fiber optic system based on link power and rise time budget. - Analyze the optical network based on network topologies and optical power measurements.

-ECC4103 OPTICAL COMMUNICATION LABORATORY L T P C
+ECC4103 OPTICAL COMMUNICATION LABORATORY L T P C 0 0 2 1